Constraining the strangeness enhancement scenario of the UHECR muon puzzle with LHC experiments: Introduction

 Understanding whether the muon excess stems from hadronic mismodeling requires supporting evidence from accelerator experiments.
-The LHC, the highest-energy proton and ion collider, offers valuable constraints on particle production.
-However, its detectors—ATLAS, CMS, and ALICE—are optimized for mid-rapidity, and the collider’s center-of-mass energy remains below that of UHECR interactions.
+The Large Hadron Collider (LHC), the highest-energy proton and ion collider, offers valuable constraints on particle production.
+However, three of its major experiments, ATLAS, CMS, and ALICE, are optimized for mid-rapidity, and the collider’s center-of-mass energy remains below that of UHECR interactions.
+Several experiments, LHCb, LHCf, FASER, and SND@LHC, measure hadron production in the forward-rapidity region.
 Nonetheless, air-shower studies suggest that small discrepancies in hadronic models can be amplified through cascading secondary interactions~\cite{PierreAuger:2021qsd}.
 A moderate increase in the charged-hadron-to-$\pi^0$ ratio, particularly through enhanced forward kaon production, could thus account for the muon excess.
 Notably, $K^0$ mesons do not decay purely electromagnetically, so an increased $K^0/\pi^0$ ratio would reduce energy transfer to the electromagnetic channel.

-In this work, we develop a framework to test muon puzzle scenarios against present and future experimental constraints.
-We first quantify the relevance of hadronic interactions by applying strangeness enhancement in simulations.
-We then compare these predictions to PAO data and assess whether LHC Run3 measurements can constrain such scenarios.
-Sect.~\ref{sec:calculation_for_contour} introduces the calculation method for interaction importance, with results presented in Sect.~\ref{sec:results_contour}.
-In Sect.~\ref{sec:method_for_comparison} and Sect.~\ref{sec:results_constraints}, we detail and apply the method for constraining strangeness enhancement.
+In this work, we develop a framework to assess the parameter space of a muon-puzzle scenario and connect model predictions with present and future experimental constraints.
+First, the framework quantifies the relevance of hadronic interactions by implementing strangeness enhancement in simulations.
+Subsequently, our analysis identifies regions of parameter space within the scenario that are consistent with the latest cosmic-ray observations.
+Finally, the study evaluates the precision required for LHC measurements to probe or constrain the scenario parameters.
+Sect.~\ref{sec:calculation_for_contour} introduces the calculation method for interaction importance, and Sect.~\ref{sec:results_contour} presents the results.
+Sect.~\ref{sec:method_for_comparison} and Sect.~\ref{sec:results_constraints} detail and apply the method for assessing the strangeness enhancement scenario.
 Conclusions follow in Sect.~\ref{sec:conclusion}.